-Mike’s a semi-retired Canadian expat off his leash, and Oshin is a force of nature that wouldn’t settle for a third-world pay grade.
-They met after working together virtually for a few years, eloped in the Philippines, and have been experimenting with the art of living, ever since.
+Mike’s a semi-retired Canadian expat off his leash, Oshin is a force of nature that wouldn’t settle for a third-world pay grade.
+They met after working together virtually for a few years, eloped in the Philippines, and have experimented with the art of living, ever since.

 This blog is about where we go, what inspires us, and explains in detail the numerous ways how we consistently make money online that’s required to foot the bill on a travel-intensive lifestyle, month after month, 8+ years and counting.

 Here we dish out a wide range of proven methods to realistically meet our budgetary requirements for a permanent digital nomad lifestyle, while maintaining a healthy savings account.

 Looking Into the Future